ehotinger/blog/content/blog/system-design-guide-job-scheduler-cluster-management.md

 ---

-# System Design: Job Scheduler & Cluster Management
+# System Design Guide: Scalable Job Schedulers & Cluster Management

 **Design a cloud service where users can execute arbitrary jobs on a recurring schedule or manually.**